-Brick and mortar stores will drive growth – Online shopping remains a convenient option for most shoppers.
+Brick-and-mortar stores will drive growth – Online shopping remains a convenient option for most shoppers.
 But buying journey is no longer a linear physical vs. digital experience.
 Buyers interact at multiple touchpoints before completing their purchase.
-As you prepare to offer competitive prices on your website, buckle up to fulfill this demand in-store by:
+As you prepare to offer competitive prices on your website, buckle up to fulfil this demand in-store by:

 Using the latest technology to enable digital payment solutions and self-service will help you mitigate health concerns and offer a better shopping experience.
 Adding signage for sanitation and social distancing instructions and updating customers about any major changes to your store’s flow on the website, social media, and mobile app.

 Customers will expect value – The early pandemic years saw buyers’ marked preference for a frictionless experience.
 They gravitated towards online shopping and curbside pickup, but in 2022, they will go a step ahead.
 Alongside comfort and convenience, shoppers will look for lower prices.
 In fact, according to Salesforce, nearly half of all shoppers will ditch their regular brands for a lower-priced competitor.

 Consumers will choose sustainable options – Modern shoppers won’t buy from you if there’s a value mismatch.
 This Black Friday, ensure you are honest about your carbon footprint and account for emissions.
 Share your sustainability initiatives and regularly promote sustainable practices.